CVE-2026-8972

 Business impact

-The ability for an attacker to escalate privileges constitutes a severe security breach, potentially resulting in full system compromise or unauthorized access to sensitive data.
-With a CVSS score of 8.8, this vulnerability must be treated with urgency to prevent lateral movement and data exfiltration.
+The ability for an attacker to escalate privileges can lead to a full system compromise, resulting in unauthorized data access, execution of malicious code, and complete loss of system integrity.
+With a CVSS score of 8.8, this high-severity vulnerability poses a significant risk to organizational endpoints and requires immediate attention to prevent lateral movement or data exfiltration.

 Remediation